rlrq/MINORg/README.md

       1. Mask non-reference targets in non-reference genome(s) (.fasta)
          - Only regions the length of targets with 100% identity to targets will be masked
          - All non-reference genomes provided will be screened simultaneously so all candidate gRNA that pass this screening test should not have off-targets in any of the non-reference genomes provided
+         - User may also provide sequences to check against
          - WIP: screening against reference genome
       2. BLASTn candidate gRNA against masked non-reference genome(s)
       3. Eliminate candidate gRNA that align with masked non-reference genome(s) and fail maximum match/gaps criteria